Inside a Conventional Nuclear Reactor

 As the neutrons are ejected at an extremely high speed, they risk bouncing against the nuclei without breaking them apart.
 They therefore need to be slowed down.
 Moreover, in order to avoid a runaway (an out-of-control chain reaction), the proliferation of these neutrons must be avoided by absorbing a part of them, about two out of three.

 In the most common types of reactors (PWRs or BWRs - see below), the nuclear is placed in a steel tank filled with water.
-This water slows the neutrons, thanks to its atoms, a little like the impact of two billiard balls.
+This water slows the neutrons, thanks to its atoms.
 Graphite is another speed moderator, but it is gradually being phased out.

 In order to absorb the excess neutrons, neutron-absorbing materials (rods made of ) are placed in the aqueous medium.
 The pellets of nuclear fuel are loaded into rods made of zirconium tubes.
 They are grouped in a square base assembly with empty tubes positioned between them.
 The boron rods are slipped into these tubes.
 By raising or lowering the tubes slightly, the absorption of the neutrons can be reduced or increased.
-These regulating rods are controlled from the reactor's control room.
-The positioning of the tubes must be adjusted carefully because a reactor's production cannot proceed in fits and starts.
 In the event of an incident, the regulating rods will fall automatically and shut down the reactor.
 However, the heart of the reactor will remain very hot for months and must continue to be cooled.
 It was the lack of cooling that led to the Fukushima accident.

 Water circuits